daizutabi/pheasant/docs/index.md

 For example, go to Fig. {#cat#}

-You can add external link from section headers.
+You can add external link in a header.

 ~~~copy
 #### MkDocs (https://www.mkdocs.org/)